-The Ring Time field specifies how long an agent should ring for, before the calls moves on to the next agent.
+The Ring Time field specifies how long the agents should ring for, before the calls moves on to the timeout destination.

 If any external numbers are members of this ring group, the caller ID that is shown to them for any calls originating from this ring group can be specified in External Caller ID.
 Default will use the account-wide default caller ID for the call.
 For more information on managing the Caller ID options, see Changing Outbound Caller ID.